dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

     1. CAN contain the `memo: Blob` field if specified by the user
     2. CAN contain the `ts: Nat` field if the user sets the `created_at_time` field in the request.

+> [!NOTE] FIX: Maybe add some text explaining that the block log schema allows for a complete reconstruction of the ledger from the log.

 ### Mint Block Schema

 1. the `tx.op` field MUST be `"7mint"`